Let’s help you prepare. This course is made possible by Future Skills Centre.

-We upload all lessons and Q&A sessions to Google Classroom after the session ends so you can watch the videos on-demand.
+We upload all lessons to our website after the session ends so you can watch the videos on-demand.
 However, we do recommend joining the live sessions as much as possible but we understand it’s not always possible.

 The weekly strategy development activities will ask you questions to help you design a strategy for remote work.
 This may require doing an office walk through to figure out what processes and areas that can be digitalized.
 We expect that at the end of the course, you’ll be able to put everything together to create a comprehensive strategy for implementation after the course.
 Strategy development activities should take a minimum of 20 minutes every week and may require involvement of others on your team, depending on the week.

 Of course!
 Non-profits and charities are businesses too, but we ask that they still have 500 or fewer employees.